Episode 6: Cassowary Jenkins

 had anticipated.
 The path Fleming had spotted from the air might have been

-as the route it had at one time been paved.
-MacKiernan was intrigued by
+almost as if this route -- abandoned for ages -- had at one time been paved.

-this and speculated at length about the possibility of vanished
+MacKiernan was intrigued by this, and speculated at length about the

-civilizations.
-Everett, of a less romantic turn of mind, concluded it had
+romantic turn of mind, concluded it had something to do with the soil.

-something to do with the soil.
-The path lay quite close to the river, so it
+The path did lay quite close to the river, where it was possible that

-was possible that floods might have leached away some essential nutrient.
+floods had leached away some essential nutrient.

-was an unattractive prospect for a swim - even more so after Fleming pointed
+vegetation.
+It was an unattractive prospect for a swim.
+It became even less

-out what looked like logs drifting with the current.
+so after Fleming pointed out what looked like logs drifting with the

 kind.
-In deep water, they grab your leg, pull you under, and wait for you
+In deep water, they grab your leg, pull you under, and wait for you to

-to drown."
+drown."

 "What do they do if the water’s shallow?" asked MacKiernan.